UnaCloud/UnaCloud2/README.md

 ```
 bash install.sh
 ```
-* The script will install in machine:
+* The script will install in the machine:
 	* Java 8
 	* Apache Tomcat 8
 	* UnaCloud server components